-Dr. Schexnider earned a B.A. degree in political science at Grambling State University.
-He received the M.A. and Ph.D. in political science from Northwestern University, where he held Norman Wait Harris, Ford Foundation, and Woodrow Wilson fellowships.
+Schexnider earned a BA from Grambling State University and an MA and a PhD from Northwestern University, where he held Norman Wait Harris, Ford Foundation, and Woodrow Wilson fellowships.
+He has served on the boards of Excelsior College, Virginia State University, and Virginia Wesleyan University.